Emergency Preparedness

 A Disaster refers to an event that results in serious harm to the safety, health or welfare of people or in widespread damage to property.

 The Town of Carstairs is a partner in the Mountain View Regional Emergency Response Plan, along with the municipalities of Didsbury, Olds, Cremona, Sundre and Mountain View County.
 The response plan is continually updated, and outlines specific municipal duties and functions in response to emergencies, including Emergency Operations personnel and the resources available in each municipality.
-The complete Emergency Response Plan is available for viewing at Town Office.
+The complete Emergency Response Plan is available for viewing at the Emergency Services Department.

 Alberta BePrepared